Special report: The Chinese consumer awakens

 What does set Yanqing apart is that it has a Wal-Mart (WMT.N).
 The world's largest retailer opened shop here in 2009 hoping to catch the wave of the consumer boom beyond China's big cities.

 The store, set in a shopping mall, was busy but not humming one recent Saturday morning.
-Ruddy-faced country folk rubbed shoulders with better-dressed brethren, whom retail specialists might categorise as "aspirational shoppers".
+Ruddy-faced country folk rubbed shoulders with better-dressed brethren, whom retail specialists might categorize as "aspirational shoppers."

 "The prices are slightly higher, but the quality is better," one man said approvingly.
 Pierre Cardin down jackets were marked down to 700 yuan but were finding no takers.
 "The most people can afford around here is 500," a saleswoman said.